- October 31, 2021

 - Because VPN is designed to encrypt your data, this can make them be slower than a proxy.
 But there are other ways of increasing internet speed and connection of VPNs.

-- Quality VPN services, like SymlexVPN, are usually subscribed and paid for, but proxy servers are offered free.
+- Quality VPN services, like SymlexVPN, are usually subscribed to and paid for, but proxy servers are offered for free.